actions-workshop/deployment-environment/README.md

 There are 3 pieces required to make this work:

 1. Azure Admin Principal - this is so that you can actually create the deployment targets and further app registrations for the participants
-2. A GitHub Organization for the Actions Workshop
+2. A GitHub Organization for the Actions Workshop with a copy of this repository template in it
 3. A GitHub PAT in the scope of this organization
-4. This repository copied into that Organization

 ### 1. Azure Admin Principal